 - Make the sauce: In a small bowl whisk together all the ingredients for the sauce.
 Set aside.

-- Stir-fry: Heat the oil in a large skillet over medium-high heat.
+- Stir-fry: Heat the oil in a wok or large skillet over medium-high heat.
 Add in the onion and cook for 1-2 minutes, or until starting to soften.
 Add in the beef, and season generously with salt and pepper.
 Sauté until almost browned, breaking it up as you go, about 4 minutes.
 Add in the mushrooms and continue to stir-fry for an additional 3-4 minutes.
 Add in the garlic, ginger and season again with salt and pepper.* Cook until aromatic, about 1 minute.

 - Add in the sauce and cook for an additional 2 minutes, or until everything is coated and the beef is cooked through.
 Taste and adjust for seasoning with salt and pepper.

-- This recipe utilizes ground beef, and while you can use any ground beef you would like, I used lean ground sirloin.
+- Beef: This recipe utilizes ground beef, and while you can use any ground beef you would like, I used lean ground sirloin.
 If you use regular ground beef or ground chuck, you may need to wipe the excess fat from the pan after browning the beef and before adding in the mushrooms.
 Use your best judgement!

-- The recipe calls for finely chopped mushrooms, and I highly recommend using white button or cremini (baby bella) mushrooms.
+- Mushrooms: The recipe calls for finely chopped mushrooms, and I highly recommend using white button or cremini (baby bella) mushrooms.
 Make sure you do NOT soak the mushrooms to clean them.
 Instead, use a damp paper towel to wipe any dirt from the mushroom, or give them a very quick, light rinse with cool water and pat dry.

-- Make sure you season the stir-fry with salt and pepper in layers, as you cook - i.e. season the onions, season the beef, season the ginger/garlic, season the sauce.
+- Seasoning: Make sure you season the stir-fry with salt and pepper in layers, as you cook - i.e. season the onions, season the beef, season the ginger/garlic, season the sauce.
 Adding salt and pepper in layers will ensure the dish as an entirety is seasoned properly!

 ©No Spoon Necessary.
-All images and content are copyright protected.
+All images and content are under copyright protection.
 Please do not use any images without prior permission.
 Please do not republish this recipe without prior consent.
 If you want to reference this recipe, please do so by linking directly to this post.